d9-197/blink_camera/docs/beta/en_US/index.md

 * Widget
   + Thumbnail content: allows you to choose what is displayed in the widget
+    + If you choose "Last video", a checkbox is displayed to choose whether to display (or not) the thumbnail of the camera if there are no videos.

   + Thumbnail size: allows you to define the reduction to be applied (as a percentage of the initial size).

 * Historical view
   + This view is accessible from the widget
-  + It displays the latest videos available
+  + It displays the latest videos/thumbnails available
   + The maximum number of downloaded videos allows you to limit the amount of data to download when opening the historical view
   + The size of the video previews can also be configured.